 Much more than a basic outline of how much time the entire project will take, the timeline contains information on the sequence and timing of the tasks that you will be performing throughout the contract’s duration.
 Things to include here are items like the name of the task, the person responsible, start and end dates etc…

-Having a predetermined timeline also shows some sense of organisation and planning forethought and also contributes to the overall transparency of the agency client interaction.
+Having a predetermined timeline also shows some sense of organization and planning forethought and also contributes to the overall transparency of the agency-client interaction.
+You could also include pricing out here.
+Here’s a video we’ve made on how you could price your SEO services.

 This section is where you list down the resources that the prospect needs to provide when he becomes your client.
 Access to the CMS, access to their web analytics data, their Google Webmaster Tools data, cooperation from their development team, and of course your monthly retainer should all be listed here.

-You can download a sample SEO Proposal template by clicking on the below link.
+You can download the sample SEO Proposal template by clicking on the link below.
 To be noted, this proposal has been taken from Glen Dimaandal’s blog post out here and slightly edited to include a few more bits.